 The first principle to remember when designing your career is revealed in the present tense.
 Do not write “I’m going.”
 Instead, write “I”.
 Then enter a date when you plan to understand that vision.
 You should determine this date three to five years in the future.

-The brief description of how each individual statement follows.
+A brief description of how each individual statement:

 I – Interest and Art Are you interested This is mostly considered to be the completion of professional goals, but it is actually only a small part.
 If you are successful in achieving a title, position, or role that suits your interests, then you certainly will not be happy.

 C – Challenge.
 How much do you want to challenge your work?
-Many or nothing?
+Many of nothing?
 Are you humble in front or cruise control?
 Do you live to work or live?

 El – position.
-It seems hypocritical, but drive the opportunity to the location.
+It seems hypocritical but drives the opportunity to the location.
 How much do you value space and physical geography?
 Would you like to indicate the new location?
 Want to work from home?
 How much travel do you have to enjoy or endure?

 Make people happy.